Peter Lloyd (aviator)

-George Alfred Lloyd, AC OBE (15 December 1920 – 16 August 2022), known as Peter Lloyd, was an Australian aviator and entrepreneur.
+George Alfred Lloyd, AC OBE (15 December 1920 – 16 August 2022), known as Peter Lloyd, was an Australian aviator and businessman.
 From the 1950s, Lloyd was involved with administering aero clubs in Australia and internationally, as well as promoting air sports and air safety.

 Early life

 Lloyd was born in Sydney in 1920, and attended Sydney Church of England Grammar School, and then the University of Sydney.

 Military service

 On 31 May 1940, Lloyd enlisted in the Second Australian Imperial Force for service in the Second World War.
 He was assigned to the 2/6th Field Regiment and saw action in the Middle East and New Guinea, ending his service as a lance-sergeant.
 On 8 March 1945, Lloyd was mentioned in despatches for gallant and distinguished service in the South-West Pacific.

 Aviation career

 On his return to Australia, Lloyd worked as an entrepreneur and grazier.
 In 1951, Lloyd was elected treasurer of the Royal Aero Club of New South Wales, and in 1955, he qualified as a pilot.
 In 1957, Lloyd became president of the club, a position he held for ten years, and then again from 1972 to 1974.
 He built up the club from poor condition to the largest aviation school in the British Commonwealth.

 In 1958, Lloyd became president of the Federation of Australian Aero Clubs, and set about greatly increasing the federation's membership and promoting aviation sports throughout Australia.

 Representing Australia Lloyd served as treasurer-general of the Fédération Aéronautique Internationale - The World Air Sports Federation from 1976 and then FAI President from 1986-1988.